Atrocity crime: War crimes

-Ethnic Cleansing
+Ethnic cleansing

 The term "ethnic cleansing" encompasses a broad range of unlawful actions with the intent of removing a group from a specific area.
 This may be done through non-violent acts, such as administrative regulations on movement and preventing access to medical care, education, or humanitarian aid.
 It can also be carried out through harassment and threats.
 Finally, ethnic cleansing can be carried out through violent measures including rape, torture, forced deportation, mass incarceration, killings, and attacks on political and cultural figures and sites.
 Much like other mass atrocity crimes, there is significant overlap between ethnic cleansing and the previously mentioned acts.
 It can be tried as a crime against humanity or, specifically during armed conflict, a war crime.
 Its relationship with genocide is particularly complicated due to the overlap in the intent to target a particular "national, ethnical, racial or religious group."

 Ethnic cleansing is often discussed in tandem with genocide.
 For example, the International Court of Justice determined that most of the acts committed in Bosnia by Serb forces were "ethnic cleansing," but fell short of genocide.
 What distinguishes ethnic cleansing from genocide is intent.
 The purpose that drives ethnic cleansing is to render a specific region homogeneous through the often violent expulsion of a minority group as opposed to its destruction.
-So while the specific acts taken against a protected group may be identical, perpetrators of genocide would not be satisfied with the removal of the group if it did not render it destroyed, whereas perpetrators of an ethnic cleansing campaign of would be theoretically be satisfied.
+So while the specific acts taken against a protected group may be identical, perpetrators of genocide would not be satisfied with the removal of the group if it did not render it destroyed, whereas perpetrators of an ethnic cleansing campaign would theoretically be satisfied.

 Although ethnic cleansing has not been formally codified in an international treaty, the term has appeared in UN Security Council and General Assembly resolutions, the jurisprudence of the International Criminal Tribunal for the Former Yugoslavia, and reports by UN experts.

-Legal Jurisdiction
+Legal jurisdiction

 International Criminal Court

 The International Criminal Court (ICC) only has jurisdiction over those who have committed crimes against humanity, war crimes, genocide, or crimes of aggression.
 Its jurisdiction is further limited to crimes that occurred within the territory of a state that has accepted the jurisdiction of the ICC (through ratification of the Rome Statute or otherwise) and to situations referred to it by the UN Security Council.
 Despite the referral power of the Security Council, the Court itself is not officially affiliated with the United Nations.
 In order for the International Criminal Court to take a case, the state must be a signed member of the Rome Statute, as this puts a country within the jurisdiction of the Court.
 The ICC's jurisdiction is complementary to domestic courts.
 So if a perpetrator is tried at a national level court, the ICC does not intervene in the case.